-Programs at the elementary level continue the effort to identify and develop high ability learners from traditionally underserved populations.
-The goal of the PROMISE Program in grades K-2 is to identify students from all demographic backgrounds who have the potential of being formally identified gifted in grade 3.
+Programs at the elementary level continue the effort to identify and develop high ability learners from all student populations.
+The goal of the PROMISE Program in grades K-2 is to identify students who have the potential of being formally identified gifted in grade 3.
 The PROMISE Program works with these children to further develop their cognitive abilities.
 The CREATE program serves identified gifted students in grades 3-5.
 We are particularly excited about the recent effort to infuse differentiated science, technology, engineering, and mathematical (STEM) instruction into the elementary gifted classroom.
-Classroom and resource teacher collaboratively develop and deliver instruction to meet all students' needs.
+Classroom and resource teachers collaboratively develop and deliver instruction to meet all students' needs.

 It is our hope that your child will find his/her participation in the gifted program full of rich experiences that will inspire their love of learning—both inside and outside the classroom, and throughout life.
 If you have any concerns, please do not hesitate to contact your child's gifted resource teacher, school principal, or me.
 It is with great enthusiasm that I welcome those of you who are new and those of you who are returning to our program.